Warning Signs of Thyroid Cancer: Know Your Neck

 Anyone who has had prior radiation to the neck could be at higher risk for the disease and needs to be particularly aware of such signs.

-Thyroid cancer does tend to occur more in women than men, and men tend to get it at an older age than women.
-For women, the average age of diagnosis is in the forties or fifties.
-For men, it’s fifties or sixties.
+Thyroid cancer tends to occur more often in women than men, and men tend to get it at an older age.
+For women, the average age of diagnosis is in the 40s or 50s.
+For men, it’s 50s or 60s.

-I want to emphasize that a nodule in the neck does not mean cancer.
-In fact, nodules are common and oftentimes are benign and harmless.
+I want to emphasize that a nodule in the neck does not necessarily mean cancer.
+In fact, nodules are common and often benign and harmless.
 The only way to diagnose the cancer is to take a biopsy and examine the sample under the microscope.